Kevinpgalligan/sketches/README.md

 * `trees.oo`: random trees drawn using object-oriented modelling (with leaves!).
 * `trees.lsystem`: random trees drawn using an L-system.
 * `swirl`: particles spiraling towards the center of the canvas and leaving a trail in their wake.

-In case this list is incomplete, you can run `(print-all-sketches)` to show all the available sketches.